Instincts

 Learned Behaviors

-- Can still be similar among a species (most humans know how to read)
+• Can be similar among a species (for example, most adult humans know how to tie shoes)

 Examples include...